MultiX-Amsterdam/multix-docs/grant.md

 (Last updated: September 21, 2023)

 This document is created by Yen-Chia Hsu when preparing several grant proposals.
-This is also a live document that will periodically be updated.
+This is a live document that will periodically be updated.
-If you find errors in the information, please email Yen-Chia (<y.c.hsu@uva.nl>), and he will greatly appreciate it.

 **Important: this document is created in the context of the Informatics Institute at the University of Amsterdam.
 The situation may be different if you are in another faculty.**